reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(expected, numberMapping);
 }
 ```

 The `constructorReference` test demonstrates the use of a constructor reference in a stream operation.
 It creates a list of strings (`numbers`) containing "1", "2", and "3".
 Using a stream, it maps each string to a `BigInteger` object by referencing the `BigInteger` constructor with `BigInteger::new`.

 The test then collects the resulting `BigInteger` objects into a `Map`, where the keys are the original strings, and the values are the corresponding `BigInteger` instances.
 It uses `Collectors.toMap` with a lambda expression (`BigInteger::toString`) to create the keys and `Function.identity()` for the values.

-Finally the test compares it with an expected map (`expected`) containing the same key-value pairs.
+Finally, the test compares it with an expected map (`expected`) containing the same key-value pairs.

 Let's summarize the use cases for method references, along with descriptions and examples: